• Skip to primary navigation

 Caviar on Eggs

 So this is an easy way to make Caviar appetizers.
-I hard boil some eggs, peel, cool and slice them in half.
+I hard boil some eggs or Quail Eggs, peel, cool and slice them in half.
 Carefully scoop out the egg yolks, mash in a bowl, add enough Japanese Mayo until they are creamy and smooth.
 Spoon the egg yolks back into the shell of the egg whites.
 Top with a spoonful of black caviar and garnish with fresh dill.
 Super easy, creamy and delicious.

 Caviar on Blinis